-Maintenance of Physical Plant Facilities with Security Considerations
+Maintenance of Physical Plant Facilities with Security Considerations help to deter criminal activity.

-The University is mindful of security needs in the daily operation of campus facilities.
-The planning and maintenance of campus facilities will take into account the safety and security of persons on campus.
-The interior and exterior lighting systems on campus will be constructed and maintained in such a manner as to provide a well-illuminated facility that will help to deter criminal activity.
 Locks and locking devices will be kept in working order.
 Access to facilities will be limited to those persons who have the authority to use them.
 A communication system will be in place that will allow members of the campus community to contact security personnel 24 hours per day, seven days per week, during an emergency.
 Campus buildings will be locked when not in use.